Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 ### Moving custom code in GetPageOrder

-If `GetPageOrder` in `App/logic/App.cs` is not present you have no custom code and can safely move on the [Removing App.cs](#removing-appcs).
-If not complete the steps below.
+If `GetPageOrder` in `App/logic/App.cs` is not present, you have no custom code and can safely move on the [Removing App.cs](#removing-appcs).
+If not, complete the steps below:

-1. Create a new class implementing the interface `Altinn.App.Core.Features.IPageOrder` you can name and place this class wherever you like in your project, but a suggestion is to name it `PageOrder` and place it in the folder `App/logic/PageOrder`.
+1. Create a new class implementing the interface `Altinn.App.Core.Features.IPageOrder`.
+You can name and place this class wherever you like in your project, but a suggestion is to name it `PageOrder` and place it in the folder `App/logic/PageOrder`.
 The file should look something like this now:
    ```csharp
    using System.Collections.Generic;
    using System.Threading.Tasks;